kokkos/kokkos-core-wiki/API-Reference/Kokkos::View.md

   * ```c++
     void assign_data(pointer_type arg_data);
     ```
-    decrement reference count of previously assigned data and set the underlying pointer to arg_data.
+    Decrement reference count of previously assigned data and set the underlying pointer to arg_data.
 Note that the effective result of this operation is that the view is now an unmanaged view; thus, the deallocation of arg_data is not linked in anyway to the deallocation of the target view.

 ## Assignment Rules